 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Chairman.
-I know exactly where you're coming from and how I can respond is that we have to work with the federal government to make sure that there is land available, lots are available, or if there is enough infrastructure built to provide water and sewage.
-We want to make sure, using Rankin Inlet as an example, we can make additional buildings, because there wasn't enough infrastructure and there is now construction of the Utilidor system in my community.
+I know exactly where you're coming from and how I can respond is that we have to work with the federal government to make sure that there is land available, lots are available, or if there is enough infrastructures built to provide water and sewage.
+We want to make sure, using Rankin Inlet as an example, we can make additional buildings because there weren't enough infrastructures and there is now construction of the utilidor system in my community.

-So, we will have to plan ahead to make sure that we're prepared to build the houses and make sure that all the requirements are in place.
+We will have to plan ahead to make sure that we're prepared to build the houses and make sure that all the requirements are in place.
 In terms of the write-offs, those are for vacant units that are inhabitable, and also houses damaged by fire and moulded.
 Those are vacant units because they are not habitable, if you understand me.